onzfonz/comp227/src/content/3/en/part3c.md

 ### MongoDB

-To store our saved notes indefinitely, we need a database.
+To store our saved tasks indefinitely, we need a database.
 Most of the courses taught at the University of Helsinki use relational databases.
 In most parts of this course, we will use [MongoDB](https://www.mongodb.com/) which is a so-called [document database](https://en.wikipedia.org/wiki/Document-oriented_database).